-The outlook for February indicates that flows are likely to be within the normal range across much of the UK.
-Some catchments in the south and east of England are likely to be above normal, and south western England is likely to see normal to below normal flows.
-The February-April outlook shows that this pattern is likely to persist over the coming few months.

-1-month river flow outlook starting Feb 2024
+Environment Agency The outlook for April indicates that flows are likely to be above normal across the south of the UK, with some catchments likely to have high flows.
+Elsewhere in the UK flows are likely to be within the normal range.
+The April-June outlook shows that this pattern is likely to persist over the coming few months, with flows remaining high in some catchments in the south.
+1-month river flow outlook starting Apr 2024

 This outlook is based on monthly ensembles of historical sequences of observed climate (rainfall and potential evapotranspiration) that form input to a hydrological model.
 The outputs are probabilistic simulations of the average river flow over the forecast period (1 to 12 months ahead), at each location.
 The simulations are generated by the GRGJ conceptual rainfall-runoff model from INRAE (France) calibrated on observed or naturalised flows.

-3-month river flow outlook starting Feb 2024
+3-month river flow outlook starting Apr 2024